Municipal Clerk’s Education Fund (MCEF)

 Often the primary source of continuity and institutional memory in municipal administration, clerks have outstanding longevity records in contrast to the high turnover rate among mayors and municipal administrators (e.g., in more than 50 years within the Ketchikan Gateway Borough, only five individuals have held the clerk position), making clerks the ‘backbone’ of local government.

 Those serving in these critical roles would benefit from more sources of professional support and easier access to educational opportunities.
 Often isolated in demanding jobs in remote communities, clerks face growing work demands such as staying informed about changing election security procedures and voting technology and administering formal agreements and increased cooperation between municipal and tribal governments.

 A Clerk’s Legacy

-Newly minted Borough Manager Slajer, the first woman to hold the position in Alaska (Ketchikan Daily News, circa 1979).
+Newly minted Borough Manager Slajer (Ketchikan Daily News, circa 1979).

 The ‘MCEF’ was established in memoriam to Judith “Judi” A. Slajer – a local government pioneer who helped develop the original municipal governance practices and procedures still followed today.
 Judi was hired as the Borough Clerk and first employee of the newly constituted Ketchikan Gateway Borough in December 1963.
 During her 16 years as Borough Clerk, before becoming the first woman Borough Manager in the state of Alaska, Judi helped create the Alaska Association of Municipal Clerks to enhance its membership’s professional credentials and stature.